milaboratory/mixcr/doc/BaseSpaceApp.rst

 MiXCR Immune Repertoire Analyzer @ BaseSpace®
 =============================================

-If your data is deposited at the BaseSpace cloud platform you can perform repertoire extraction and calculate common analysis metrics like V/J usage, without leaving BaseSpace, with the use of MiXCR Immune Repertoire Analyzer app (this `link <https://basespace.illumina.com/apps/5538533/MiXCR-Immune-Repertoire-Analyzer>`_ works if you are logged in into base space, and `this one <https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/milaboratory-mixcr-immune-repertoire-analyzer.html>`_ points to the overview page available without authentication).
+If your data is deposited at the BaseSpace cloud platform you can perform repertoire extraction and calculate common analysis metrics like V/J usage, without leaving BaseSpace UI.
+MiXCR Immune Repertoire Analyzer app is available for all BaseSpace users (this `link <https://basespace.illumina.com/apps/5538533/MiXCR-Immune-Repertoire-Analyzer>`_ works if you are logged in into base space, and `this one <https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/milaboratory-mixcr-immune-repertoire-analyzer.html>`_ points to the overview page available without authentication).

 Input
 -----

-User interface of MiXCR Immune Repertoire Analyzer was specifically optimized to set up best possible analysis pipeline with the minimal possible set of parameters, covering most part of the sequencing data types TCR/IG repertoires can be extracted from.
+User interface of MiXCR Immune Repertoire Analyzer was specifically optimized to set up best possible analysis pipeline with the minimal possible set of parameters, covering majority of the sequencing data types, TCR/IG repertoires can be extracted from.

 The list of possible sequencing material sources include, but is not limited to: